Physician Assistant Studies Curriculum

 PAS 626 Clinical Medicine I 6 credit hours

 This is the first of a three-part series designed to deliver a comprehensive study of human diseases and disorders by organ system.
 This semester will contain modules covering Hematology, Dermatology, Otorhinolaryngology/Ophthalmology, Cardiology and Gastroenterology/Nutrition.
 Disease processes common to primary care practice, and the development of differential diagnoses and treatment plans based upon clinical presentation will be highlighted.
-Course content will be integrated with the content material being taught in Pharmacology, Physical Diagnosis and Diagnostic Methods.
+Course content will be integrated with the content material being taught in Pharmacology, Physical Diagnosis, Clinical Integration Seminar, and Diagnostic Methods.

 This is the second of a three-part series designed to deliver a comprehensive study of human diseases and disorders by organ system.
 This semester will contain modules covering Pulmonology, Genitourinary/Nephrology, and Neurology.
 Disease processes common to primary care practices, and the development of differential diagnoses and treatment plans based on clinical presentation will be highlighted.
 Course content will be integrated with the content being taught in Pharmacology and Diagnostic Methods.